The Intellectual Property Review: USA

 Infringement may be direct or indirect.
-For direct infringement, all of the claim elements must be present in the accused product or method.
+For direct infringement, all the claim elements must be present in the accused product or method.
 For indirect infringement, evidence must show that there is direct infringement and that the indirect infringer is either inducing or contributing to that infringement.

 The non-infringement defence can include the lack of infringement or the existence of an express or implied licence.
-Accused infringers may also raise patent exhaustion or permissible repair, although those defences are less common.
+Accused infringers may also raise patent exhaustion12 or permissible repair, although those defences are less common.

 Prior art and inventor's grace period

 Prior art is defined in Section 102 of the Patent Act, which was modified by the AIA for patents subject to that Act's first-inventor-to-file provisions.
-Generally speaking, the United States provides a one-year grace period in which to file an application following the inventor's own disclosure.
+Generally speaking, the US provides a one-year grace period in which to file an application following the inventor's own disclosure.
 Whereas pre-AIA a patentee could disqualify as prior art certain disclosures by others by proving an earlier invention date, disqualification under the AIA requires showing that the disclosure was made by someone who obtained the subject matter from the inventor or that the inventor had previously disclosed the invention.
 The AIA also expanded prior art to include public uses and sales in foreign countries, and it added a catch-all reference to inventions 'otherwise available to the public'.

 Accused infringers can also assert inequitable conduct to render a patent unenforceable.
 The standard for inequitable conduct requires clear and convincing evidence that the patent applicant misrepresented or omitted material information during prosecution of the patent with the intent to deceive the Patent Office.
 Information is material only if the Patent Office would not have allowed a claim had it been aware of the undisclosed prior art or correct information.